LukeGrahamLandry/franca/devlog.md

+## quest for an assembler friendly language (Feb 27)

+Bit syntax.
+- dumb mistake of treating 0x0 as 16 bits not 16 values.

+Enum constants (what java calls an enum).
+- the macro emits a pointer to the struct instead of the struct itself, becasue the interpreter guesses that it will only need one stack slot when there's no type annotation.
+- hacky special case for addr of constant pointer where it just gives you back itself instead of its address.

+// I've heard it said that quickly selfhosting leads to a language thats just good for writing compilers... that's exactly what I want.

 ## spliting sema (Feb 24)

 I want to do a jit asm backend and use that for comptime instead of my dumb interpreter,